Generational Differences Trainer: Millennials & Gen Z At Work

 How can you inspire employees and increase employee loyalty?
 How do you lead a multigenerational workforce where up of 40% are Millennials?
 Our interactive half-day workshop provides the tools participants need to strengthen their emotional intelligence and to effectively hire, motivate and retain employees from all generations... especially Millennials At Work.

-By 2020 Millennials at work will account for half the workforce.
+The Baby Boomer generation is changing the definition of retirement and by 2020 Millennials will account for half the workforce.
 Generational differences training teaches Boomers, Gen Xers and Millennials in the workplace how to work with - and for each other.